 How Different Is Our Walking Tour in The Hanoi Old Quarter?

-Our Walking Tour in The Hanoi Old Quarter will start by visiting an ancient house in Ma May Street.
+Designed by Vietnam tour speclialist, our Walking Tour in The Hanoi Old Quarter will start by visiting an ancient house in Ma May Street.
 This is a very original and typical house which is more than a hundred years old, and what you will realize from this house is that wealthy people lived in Hanoi in the past.
 Then we can take a walk along a typical street in the Old Quarter, from Ma May to Hang Buom Street.

 From Hang Buom Street, you can see a small entrance with a tea shop owned by an old man.
 Even the local people hesitate coming into this entrance.
 But our guide will take you inside this entrance after saying “hello” to the old man.
 The small alley leads us past a local family on the ground level, and we will be able to view their activities through the open door.
 Then we walk up an old staircase from the ground to the second floor.
 It is a very quiet, old place and totally away from the exciting atmosphere on the street.
 Because they have gone to work, some families shut their doors.
 But others, with elderly people and children staying at home, keep their doors open.
 Because people live in such tight quarters here, doors are always left open when people are home for more air and space.
 We can say “hello” to them and experience their activities at home.
 Some parts of the alley can be dark and long, but with our guide, we just go and see it without fear.
 Then we can follow the stair case back down to the other street.